Easy Tres Leches Cake With Cake Mix

 If you can resist eating it for this long 😊, this cake can typically last 3-4 days in the fridge.
 I recommend covering your baking dish (with the cake uncut) in the refrigerator after serving.
 This is definitely not something you want to store on the kitchen counter - there's lots of milk in this cake!

 You actually can freeze tres leches cake!
-Just don't add the whipped cream topping before freezing.
-Bake the cake, add the milk mixture into the cake, and cover tightly with plastic wrap or foil.
-When you're ready to serve, thaw completely in the refrigerator and top with whipped cream and cinnamon.
+Just don't add the milk mixture or whipped cream topping before freezing.
+Bake the cake and cover tightly with plastic wrap or foil.
+When you're ready to serve, thaw completely in the refrigerator, pour milk mixture over the top, and top with whipped cream and cinnamon.

 • When storing in the refrigerator, don't slice the cake until right before serving.
 The cake tends to dry out if sliced.